OliveiraDS-hub/ChimeraTE/README.md

 ![image](https://github.com/OliveiraDS-hub/ChimeraTE/blob/main/image/logo.png)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-**The previous bash version (ChimeraTE v1.0) is deprecated!!!**

-A python version with several improvements (ChimeraTE v1.1) will be available soon.

 ---
 # The pipeline
 ChimeraTE is a pipeline to detect chimeric transcripts derived from genes and transposable elements (TEs).
 It has two running Modes: